Session 8:Introduction to the Pauline Epistles

 Where can you find the idea of the Trinity expressed in your church?
 Which parts of the liturgy (the words and action of the service)?
 Which hymns you might have sung this week had we been able to sing?
 Any stained glass windows or images?
 On your notices sheets or notice boards?

-Share some of your findings in the discussion Forum
+Share some of your findings in the discussion Forum (this post is required for those taking the assessment).

 List of Paul's Epistles